awslabs/aws-solutions-constructs/design/README.md

 ## Default settings

-Out of the box implementation of the Construct with only the domain name given, without any override will set the following defaults:
+Out of the box implementation of the Construct with only the existingHostedZoneObj given, without any override will set the following defaults:

 ### AWS CloudFront
 * Configure custom domain for the CloudFront WebDistribution